huseynalimehdiyev/holbertonschool-hbnb/part1/README.md

    ## Overview

       This document describes the **Business Logic layer** of the HBnB application.
-It provides a detailed UML class diagram representing the core entities of the system, their attributes, methods, and relationships.The main goal is to clearly model how the business logic of the application is structured and how the main entities interact with each other.
+It provides a detailed UML class diagram representing the core entities of the system, their attributes, methods, and relationships.
+      The main goal is to clearly model how the business logic of the application is structured and how the main entities interact with each other.

 ---